 and

-where if is odd and if is even.
+where if W is odd and if W is even.

-When the cyclic prefix length varies from symbol to symbol (e.g. time multiplexed MBMS and unicast) then shall be further restricted to the subset of symbols with the considered modulation scheme being active and with the considered cyclic prefix length type.
+When the cyclic prefix length varies from symbol to symbol then T shall be further restricted to the subset of symbols with the considered modulation scheme being active and with the considered cyclic prefix length type.

 B.5.2 Window length

-Table B.5.2-1, B.5.2-2, B.5.2-3 below specify the EVM window length (W) for normal CP.
+Table B.5.2-1, B.5.2-2, B.5.2-3 specify the EVM window length (W) for normal CP.